 Are you an author or a publisher who wants your book reviewed?
 I’ll do it!
 Maybe.

 If you’re afraid of me (or not fearful enough), take a look at my previous reviews to get a feel for my negative and exasperated tone.
 My bark is worse than my bite.
 It takes a lot to impress me, but the review will be honest.
-I’ll also likely post it to Goodreads.
+I’ll also post it to Goodreads.

-I tend to read speculative fiction books, though Epic Fantasies (think Martin and Tolkien wanna-bes) are quite exasperating these days.
+I tend to read speculative fiction books, though Epic Fantasies (think Martin and Tolkien wanna-bes) are quite tiring these days.
 If I can tell in the request that it’s not something I will even finish but am curious about, I’ll let you know up front.
 Otherwise, sure.
 I’ll review what I did manage to read of your DNF book.